Growing in Relationship

 “Bear one another’s burdens, and in this way you will fulfill the law of Christ.” – Galatians 6:2

 Through social activities and small groups, we connect people into Christ-centered communities and help them grow as disciples.
-We have dozens of small groups, including purely social gatherings, task groups, book discussion groups, and prayer groups.
+We have several small groups, including purely social gatherings, task groups, book discussion groups, and prayer groups.
 For more information, or if you are seeking a small group, contact our Pastoral Team.

 All Sorts of Activities

 We not only pray together… we “do life” together!
-Annual Cribbage Tournaments, Arts & Crafts Projects, Monthly Dinners around town, Monthly Movies, and so much more are the things that keep our St. M’s community active, vibrant, supportive, and most of all connected.
+Cribbage Tournaments, Arts & Crafts Projects, Monthly Dinners around town, Monthly Movies, and so much more are the things that keep our St. M’s community active, vibrant, supportive, and most of all connected.
 For more information on up and coming activities, click here.